top of page

 BC BACKYARD ULTRA - RACER INFORMATION/RACE RULES

-Mega love for supporting the BC Backyard Ultra, hosted by Lewiston Ultra Events.
+Huge love for supporting the BC Backyard Ultra, hosted by Lewiston Ultra Events.
 Lewiston Ultra Events is owned and directed by one devoted trail runner that is working hard to ensure participants have the greatest experience, get the biggest bang for their buck, create lasting memories and give back.

 WHEN: Friday, April 26th, 2024 @ 8am